Jeunese/jeunese.github.io/docs/docs-as-code.md

 1. Copy (`clone`) your repo to your local computer.
 1. Modify files in your local repo and track changes using commits with Git.
 1. Push your changes back to Git.
-1. Create a Pull Request (PR) and merge your changes with your remote repo.

 **Managing content with Git**